German, Bachelor of Arts College of Letters & Science

 International Relations in Western Europe

-Note: Many of the above electives from other disciplines have prerequisites.
-The total of 44 upper division units may include units earned in the Education Abroad Program.
+The 40 upper division total units may include units earned in the Education Abroad Program.